 Thanks so much for hanging out this week while we talk Spring Cleaning!
-Earlier in the week we hit on meal planning, meal prep, and kitchen organization, and today it’s all about reducing our kitchen footprint.
+Earlier in the week we hit on meal planning, meal prep, and kitchen organization, and today it’s all about reducing our kitchen footprint and ways to reduce kitchen waste.
 As Frank and I raise our three girls, we want to teach them to value what we have and cut back on what we waste.
 There’s always more we could be doing, but we’ve made a few small steps that have been moving us in the right direction!

 1) Use Cloth Napkins and Dish Towels